1997 German Grand Prix: Race

 The drivers took to the track at 09:30 CEST (UTC+1) for a 30-minute warm-up session.

 Giancarlo Fisichella took his first ever front-row start, and was challenging Berger for the win until he punctured a tyre on the debris of Rubens Barrichello's blown engine.
 This same incident had helped him gain the lead, as the smoke from the engine delayed Berger prior to his pit stop.
 Fisichella only led for two laps before Berger repassed him.
 After Fisichella broke down due to damage from the flailing tyre (caused while he tried to drive back to the pits), Michael Schumacher gave him a lift back to the pits after the race.

 Jacques Villeneuve had a disastrous race, spinning off while trying to overtake rookie Jarno Trulli, thus losing championship ground to Schumacher.
 The latter's team-mate Eddie Irvine and Villeneuve's team-mate Heinz-Harald Frentzen collided at the first corner, with David Coulthard also forced out by damage from the incident.

 Berger's last win would also be the last for Benetton, just as Berger's first win had been the team's first.
-It was also Benetton's only win as an Italian-licensed constructor.
+It was also Benetton's only win as an Italian-licensed team, making Benetton the only team to have won races under more than one nationality.

 This was the last Grand Prix win for the Enstone-based Formula One team until the 2003 Hungarian Grand Prix, and, as of 2024, the last for an Austrian driver.